Lucas8p/studio/README.md

     *   **Environment Variables:** Add a variable for `GOOGLE_API_KEY` and paste your key.
 Add another for `NEXT_PUBLIC_ADMIN_PASSWORD` and paste your admin password.
 Alternatively, if you can map a file, you can map your `.env.local` file.
 4. Click **"Apply"** to start your container.

 Your app should now be accessible at `http://<your-unraid-ip>:<host-port>`.
-You can then use a reverse proxy like Nginx Proxy Manager (available in Community Apps) to point a domain name to it.
+You can then use a reverse proxy like **Nginx Proxy Manager** (available as a popular app in **Community Applications**) to point a domain name to it and handle SSL certificates automatically with a simple user interface.

 ---